 “Healthy competitors are less concerned about how they stack up to others, and more interested in stretching into new realms of personal potential.”

 Healthy competition is oriented towards:

 Advancing the entire field or organization.
-Healthy competition puts at least some amount of focus on the bigger-picture intention of benefiting an entire organization, industry, or discipline.
+Healthy competition focuses on the bigger-picture intention of benefiting an entire organization, industry, or discipline.
 When an individual breaks a record or achieves something new, it’s viewed as an important step towards broader success and expanded potential for everyone.

 Unlocking personal potential.
 Although competition can put focus on the individual at times, what is the nature of that focus?
 Is the individual more oriented towards getting glory or credit, or are they using competition as an opportunity to push themselves to a new level of performance?
 Healthy competitors are less concerned about how they stack up to others, and more interested in stretching into new realms of personal potential.

 Honoring mutually held values.
-When I think about some of the greatest competitive events in the realm of sports, it seems to me that there’s an almost unspoken unity drawing players and teams together – a sense of shared values.
+In sporting events, there’s an almost unspoken unity drawing players and teams together – a sense of shared values.
 Things like perseverance, honor, grit, fairness, and integrity.
 Sure, we can probably think of exceptions to this (situations where values were ignored).
 But, for the most part, healthy competition emphasizes this greater ideal versus the individual benefit of a particular athlete or team.